YINI-lang/YINI-spec/README.md

 - **Strict and lenient parsing modes** — suitable for both tooling and hand-edited configs.
 - Explicit string quoting — no ambigioty over strings.
 - **Optional document terminator** `/END` for clear file boundaries and parser certainty in **strict-mode**.
-- **Enhanched robusness** in strict-mode — if you cut a YINI file into two halvs, both halvs will be render invalid by the rules.
+- **Enhanced robustness** in strict-mode — if you cut a YINI file into two halves, both halves will be render invalid by the rules.

  ---